 Message from the Chair

-Our new concentration in bioprocess engineering was designed for the student who has the basic aptitude but not the hands-on experience to step into a bioprocessing unit and begin to develop and apply real-time solutions and strategies.
-Our program will bridge this experience and expertise for students who wish to pursue careers in bioprocess engineering.
-This has been a long-standing but unmet need of many industries, for students to matriculate from top-notch programs with the skills that can be applied immediately in the workplace.
+Our new master's degree in Bioprocess Engineering is designed for the incoming student who possesses the interest and aptitude but not yet the hands-on experience to step into a bioprocessing role.
+The MBE program will bridge this expertise and experience gap for those who wish to pursue careers as Associate Scientists or Bioprocess Engineers in the bioprocessing field to design, develop, and implement real-time solutions and strategies.
+This has been a long-standing but unmet need of both graduates and industry: for students to matriculate from top-notch programs with the relevant skills and experience that can be applied immediately in the workplace.
 Our program will now fulfill this need.

 I am personally excited about this new program.
-We have the ability to enable our students with invaluable tools and knowledge so as to catalyze their careers in the field of bioprocess engineering.
-In the context of the extraordinary stature of Berkeley's chemical engineering graduate program, our program portends an undeniable formula for student success.
+In addition to setting our graduates up for success with invaluable knowledge and tools, we have the unique opportunity to better match student capabilities with current and future industry needs.
+This, in turn, improves outcomes for both.
+In the context of the extraordinary stature of UC Berkeley's chemical engineering graduate program, our program portends an undeniable formula for student success.